tamirgen/hidow/README.md

  * Auther title\name.
  * The star rating 1-5.
  * A comment section.
-- The only mandatory fields are the star rating and comment fields.
-- The author part has a default title of "anonymous".
+- All the fields are mandatory to get a valid form.
 - Once the form is complete, the user submits the review using the "RATE NOW" button.
 - After submitting the form, the user will be redirected to a thank you page that has a "BACK TO OUR HOME PAGE" button and a "Thank you.
 Your review will be checked by the website owner." massage.